SmartThingsCommunity/smartthings-cli/packages/cli/README.md

   $ smartthings deviceprofiles [ID]

 ARGUMENTS
-  ID  Device profile to retrieve.
-Can be a UUID or the number of the profile in the list
+  ID  device profile to retrieve; UUID or the number of the profile from list

 OPTIONS
   -h, --help             show CLI help